 This is when the brain is trying to regain its state of balance as GABA levels potentially drop, opening the door to heightened levels of anxiety and insomnia in the early stage of withdrawal.

-More serious side effects may also occur during benzo withdrawal, such as delirium, hallucinations, extreme confusion, fever, and seizures.
+More serious side effects may also occur during benzo withdrawal, such as delirium, hallucinations, fever, and seizures.
 Benzodiazepine withdrawal can be life-threatening due to grand mal seizures that may result in coma or death in someone heavily dependent on benzodiazepines who stops taking them suddenly, the Journal of the Oklahoma State Medical Association states.

 Anxiety and psychological withdrawal symptoms may continue for several month or even years in about 10 percent of those addicted to a benzodiazepine, ABC News reports.
 This is called “protracted withdrawal”and can be managed with therapy and mental health services.